elunna/nerfhack-changelog/README.md

 * Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding.
 * Wet towels provide 100% protection from poison gas when worn.
 * Scrolls, rings, and wands have a variety of new appearances (Un/Slice)
-* Having really low intelligence (under 6 INT) prevents you from reading most things (from EvilHack).
+* Having really low intelligence (under 6 INT) prevents you from reading most things (Evil).

 ### Price Identification Nerf